lildann/kickabout/README.md

 ### Figma Layout Designs

-We used Figma to visualise KickAbout and plan the layout and features, you can find it [here](https://www.figma.com/file/7GFETOsGVeKdzKqbFdL3Dz/KickAbout?node-id=0%3A1)
+We used Figma to visualise KickAbout and plan the layout and features:
 ![Sign up page](images/signup.png)
 ![All games page](images/allgames.png)